toruichikawa/toruichikawa/README.md

 ![GITHUB banner SMALL](https://user-images.githubusercontent.com/46662771/173787262-fe22d912-c99e-4ea3-94b7-6cbc78e8906a.jpg)

-I’m currently exploring new technologies and working on side projects.
-I'm passionate about working on and contributing to **Open Source Projects**.
-Aside this, I spend time doing fun stuffs like listening to music or podcast, playing indoor games, watching random online videos, visiting new places or learning a new language on Duolingo.
+I’m currently exploring new technologies, working on side projects, and contributing to **Open Source Projects**.
+Aside from this, I spend time doing fun kinds of stuff like listening to music or podcast, playing indoor games, watching random online videos, visiting new places, or learning a new language on Duolingo.

 <samp>Variety is the spice of life💯</samp>